Join our mailing list to get regular email updates and info on what we're up to!

 If you continue to be aroused and stimulated through touch, you may get to feeling ‘on the edge’ of an orgasm and most people agree it feels good.
 You might then experience an orgasm.
 After orgasm your muscles relax and many people say they experience a sense of wellbeing and peace.

-A lot of people with vaginas can’t have an orgasm through vaginal penetrative sex alone.
+The build-up to an orgasm looks different for everyone, everyone likes different things so talking to your partner about what feels good and what you like is key.
+Most people with vaginas can’t orgasm through vaginal penetrative sex alone.
 Most need some kind of stimulation of the clitoris, which contains lots of nerve endings, similar to the head of the penis.
 Stimulating the clitoris can be a helpful and sometimes necessary way of achieving orgasm during penetrative sex.
 It is helpful to keep in mind that the clitoris is the main source of pleasure for people with vaginas.

 Getting to an orgasm can take practice and most people reach their first orgasm through masturbation.
 It is easier to reach orgasm if you feel relaxed, if you and your partner let each other know what sexual activities you like and dislike, and if you are turned on by each other.
 More about masturbation